 Malware alerts page

-The Investigation page allows you to create customised hunts, using criteria such as machine, user, process, connection, network interface and registry entry.
-There are also pre-built queries, such as Files downloaded from Chrome and Child processes of Explorer.
+The Investigation page allows you to create customised hunts for malicious activity, using criteria such as machine, user, process, file, connection, network interface and registry entry.
+There are also pre-built queries, allowing you to find things such as Unsigned Services employing autostart and Privilege Escalation to System.

 Security profile page

 The main System page has a number of sub-pages.
-These are Overview, Sensors, Policies management and Detection servers.
+These are Overview, Sensors, Policies management, Detection servers and Groups.

 The default Overview page is divided into 4 panels.
-The Sensors panel provides a doughnut chart of the status of installed devices, with a traffic-light colour-coding system for Enabled, Suspended and Service Error states.
-A simple bar graph completes the picture by showing the proportion of up-to-date clients.
-The other panels show details of the management server, alerts, and services.
+The Sensors status panel provides a doughnut chart of the status of installed devices, with a colour-coding system for Active, Stale and Archived states.
+The Sensors versions panel completes the picture by showing the proportion of up-to-date clients.
+The other two panels show details of the OS-type distribution and sensor activity over time.

-The System\Sensors page displays a list of protected devices, with details such as sensor version, OS type, IP address and component status.
+The System\Sensors page displays a list of protected devices, with details such as sensor version, OS type, and IP address.
+We note that offline computers are shown in a very pale grey colour.
 The details columns can be customised, letting you add a variety of items like CPU usage, memory usage and OS version.
-You can select a device or devices and perform tasks from the Actions menu, such as update, restart, set policy, set anti-ransomware mode, and start a system scan.
+You can select a device or devices and perform tasks from the Actions menu, such as update, restart, setting policy, setting anti-ransomware mode, and starting a system scan.
 A panel at the top of the page allows you to filter a long list of devices by sensor status, data collection, OS, update status, app control status and ransomware-protection status.

 System\Policies management page